Blue yodeling: Yodeling in the United States

 Well-known interpreters of this newly developing style were the white vaudeville artist George P. Watson and his colleague Emmett Miller.
 The latter was one of the best-known blackface artists of his time, i. e., he performed in make-up as a person of color.
-In 1925, he recorded one of the first versions of Lovesick Blues and successfully toured the country with minstrel shows, advertised as a "famous yodeling blues singer".
+In 1925, he recorded one of the first versions of "Lovesick Blues" and successfully toured the country with minstrel shows, advertised as a "famous yodeling blues singer".
 He was known for breaking his voice within the words and elongating individual sounds, which was also called trick singing at the time.
 Watson first recorded yodeling songs on wax cylinders in 1895.
-The song he popularized, Sleep, Baby, Sleep, recorded in German and English in 1911, became a classic of American yodel music, not least because Jimmie Rodgers, revered as the "father" of country music, used it in August 1927 during his first recording session.
+The song he popularized, "Sleep, Baby, Sleep", recorded in German and English in 1911, became a classic of American yodel music, not least because Jimmie Rodgers, revered as the "father" of country music, used it in August 1927 during his first recording session.
 This song can be considered the linchpin of American yodeling: composed in 1896 by S. A. Emery, it had been recorded more than a dozen times before 1927, including by various old-time bands.

 Milton Brown, one of the pioneers of Western swing, formed his first band with two friends in 1927: The Three Yodeliers.
-The repertoire consisted mainly of barbershop and contemporary pop songs, but also some yodeling songs, including Emmett Miller's I Ain't Got Nobody.
+The repertoire consisted mainly of barbershop and contemporary pop songs, but also some yodeling songs, including Emmett Miller's "I Ain't Got Nobody".
 The further Brown's personal style shifted towards jazz, the less he devoted himself to yodeling.
+Fleming and Townsend helped pioneer the blue yodel duet through harmonizing with each other’s yodels.

 With regard to the 1920s and early 1930s, the music journalist Nick Tosches distinguishes between various yodeling styles, including the "archaic 19th-century yodel", the minstrel yodel and the minstrel yodel.
-Century", the minstrel show yodel, which he calls "fake blue yodel" and characterizes as a "Swiss yodel with black content", and the pop-country yodel, as used by Jimmy Long in Yodel Your Troubles Away (1929).
+Century", the minstrel show yodel, which he calls "fake blue yodel" and characterizes as a "Swiss yodel with black content", and the pop-country yodel, as used by Jimmy Long in "Yodel Your Troubles Away" (1929).

 The "revival experience" of Wilf Carter can be considered exemplary for the development of yodeling.
-Around 1915, when he was about ten years old, he saw a Swiss yodeller at a cattle drive who appeared as an additional attraction at a performance of Uncle Tom's Cabin and called himself "The Yodeling Fool".
+Around 1915, when he was about ten years old, he saw a Swiss yodeller at a cattle drive who appeared as an additional attraction at a performance of "Uncle Tom's Cabin" and called himself "The Yodeling Fool".
 Here, the character of the yodelling performance as a novelty and curiosity was still clearly recognizable, which did not really fit in with the theme of the actual performance.
 At the same time, however, it hinted at the incipient transformation it would undergo in the traveling shows.